11ty/demo-eleventy-serverless-oauth/README.md

 ### Infrastructure

-Not all providers are required.
-You can use one or more providers.
-If you only want a subset of these providers, just remove the Login buttons that you don’t want and don’t worry about the environment variables for that provider.
+This example includes both a Netlify and GitHub provider.
+You can use one or more of these providers.
+If you only want a subset of these providers, just remove the Login buttons that you don’t want and don’t worry about the relevant environment variables for that provider.

-1. Create your OAuth app: [Netlify OAuth](https://app.netlify.com/user/applications) and/or [GitHub OAuth](https://github.com/settings/applications/new)
+1. Create your OAuth application: [Netlify OAuth](https://app.netlify.com/user/applications) and/or [GitHub OAuth](https://github.com/settings/applications/new)
-2. Add your environment variables to your `.env` file:
+2. Add the appropriate environment variables to your `.env` file:
     * `NETLIFY_OAUTH_CLIENT_ID` and `NETLIFY_OAUTH_CLIENT_SECRET` are required for `Login with Netlify`
     * `GITHUB_OAUTH_CLIENT_ID` and `GITHUB_OAUTH_CLIENT_SECRET` are required for `Login with GitHub`

-Warning: for local development you may need to set your Redirect URI in your OAuth application to `http://localhost:8888/.netlify/functions/auth-callback` temporarily.
+Warning: for local development you may need to set your Redirect URI in your OAuth application (configured through the provider web UI) to `http://localhost:8888/.netlify/functions/auth-callback` temporarily.